Last updated on September 27th, 2024 at 03:33 pm

 And that implies that the business clearly understands the ideal prospect (a great prerequisite for SEO).

-Wish I had time to unpack how knowing your ideal prospect means your business is primed for SEO success, let’s keep moving.
+Knowing your ideal prospect means your business is primed for SEO success.

 The average rank position of our important keywords is just off the first page of Google